Making handovers work

 The secret drivers of change nobody talks about

-Ask ten people what an Enterprise Architect does, and you’ll get twelve different answers.
+Enterprise Architects might have a branding problem … Ask ten people what an Enterprise Architect does, and you’ll get twelve different answers.
+Some imagine ivory-tower theorists drawing boxes and arrows; others imagine IT police officers enforcing outdated rules.
 The reality?
-Enterprise Architects are the undercover drivers of change in modern organizations – without fancy uniforms!
+Enterprise Architects are the undercover drivers of change in modern organisations – without fancy uniforms!

 Reading time 2 min.